 Read Write Inc (RWI) is a phonics based programme which helps children learn to read whilst also developing a wide range of vocabulary and encouraging a love of stories.
 It was developed by Ruth Miskin a leading consultant on early reading.
 More information can be found at http://www.ruthmiskin.com/en/parents/

 The Read Write Inc programme is for primary school children learning to read and write.
 Children will begin the programme in the foundation stage and will remain on the programme throughout year 1.
 Children will continue on the programme until they are at the expected reading level for year 2.

 How does it work?

-Foundation Stage Initially children taught Sound Set 1 in their own class.
+In foundation stage the children are initially taught sound set 1 in their own class.
 They will be assessed regularly.
 When they have reached an appropriate level they are then grouped according to their reading level.
-Year 1 onwards All children are assessed regularly and are grouped according to their stage not their age so that teaching is closely matched to the children’s next steps in learning.
+Year 1 onwards All children are assessed regularly and are grouped according to their stage, not their age, so that teaching is closely matched to the children’s next steps in learning.
 Phonics groups are mixed and are taught by teachers and teaching assistants.
-A few children, who need extra support to maintain progress, work with a teacher or teaching assistant for an extra sessions each week.
+A few children, who need extra support to maintain progress, work with a teacher or teaching assistant for extra sessions each week.

 What does the RWI teaching process look like?

 Children are taught the pure ‘Set 1’ sounds so that they will be able to blend the sounds in words more easily.
 In school we use ‘Fred Talk’.
 We do not use letter names at this stage; we simply focus on the sounds that are used to sound out words.
 To view the correct pronunciation of the sounds you can click on the link below.